I Have Two Hands

 "I Have Two Hands" is an English-language nursery rhyme from the Philippines.

+Origin

-The magazine Philippine Public Schools noted in 1929 that the rhyme was widely being taught in elementary schools by then.
-The song is featured in the 1949 short play Salutation Before the Hour by Reuben Canoy and Francisco Lopez, which related the rhyme's "clean" hands to the importance of voting fairly during elections.
+An exact year of origin, year of first recording, and song writer for "I Have Two Hands" is unknown.
+The song and tune in its current form was mentioned as early as 1929 in the magazine Philippine Public Schools.
+In an article, school administrators stated that the song was widely being taught in elementary schools.
+It was also mentioned that the song's tune had been previously heard using several different variations.
+The song was later featured in the 1949 short play Salutation Before the Hour by Reuben Canoy and Francisco Lopez, which related the rhyme's "clean" hands to the importance of voting fairly during elections.